-Repeat prescriptions may be obtained by telephoning the Prescriptions Ordering Direct (POD) service on 0300 303 5090, visiting the surgery & completing a repeat order form or using the repeat slip provided with your last prescription.
+Repeat prescriptions may be obtained by telephoning the Prescriptions Ordering Direct (POD) service on 0300 303 5090 or using the NHS app.

 Alternatively you may order online via this link.
 Registration is required for this service so please complete the registration form and return to the surgery in person with a form of photo identification and proof of address.

 More information about the service is available here.